adrnjn/App-shield-/docs/Features.md

      - **Folders**

 ## How does it work
--Here's a simple flowchart explaning the workings of the app
+- Here's a simple flowchart explaning the workings of the app
 <img src="https://imgur.com/NGj3ZO7.png">

 ## Core Mechanics